taskforge/cli/src/docs/designs/server.rst

 payload which it will then lex and parse before sending to the List implementation.

-The specification for each metohd is described in detail below.
+The specification for each method is described in detail below.

 All methods which return something return a message with the form: